Rbrq03/Rbrq03/README.md

 ### Welcome to my homepage!
 &ensp; I am a student at BJTU, currently in my second year of college

-&ensp; I am interested in some famous course : you can clik here to see detail
+&ensp; I am interested in some famous course : you can clik  to see detail

-&ensp; I am also interested in computer vision(my research interest)
+&ensp; My research interests include computer vision, machine learning.Specificly, now i am interested in some funny thing with LLM.

 <!--
 **Rbrq03/Rbrq03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.